MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/prompt-engineering.md

 ---
-title: Azure OpenAI Service | Introduction to Prompt engineering
+title: Azure OpenAI Service | Prompt engineering techniques
 titleSuffix: Azure OpenAI
 description: Learn how to use prompt engineering to optimize your work with Azure OpenAI Service. ms.service: azure-ai-openai